nguyenkhois/command-handling/README.md

 }
 ```

-2. An object array is returned when you call method `.showOptions()`.
+2. An object array is returned when you call the method `.showOptions()`.
 You may want to have an option list for your help function.

 ```
 [   // All options